theolivenbaum/resin/README.md

 search index that represents a vector space.

-Built from embeddings generated from document fields, spaces are persisted on disk as bitmaps, scannable in a forward-only streaming fashion, an operation that brings pressure to memory that amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are ~~large as hell~~ larger than memory.
+Built from embeddings generated from document fields, spaces are persisted on disk as bitmaps that are scannable in a streaming fashion, that brings pressure to memory that amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are ~~large as hell~~ larger than memory.